-Any Title IX notices/complaints or inquiries regarding the University's non-discrimination policies should be immediately directed to the Title IX Coordinator:
+Any Title IX notifications/complaints or inquiries regarding the University's nondiscrimination policies should be immediately directed to the Title IX Coordinator:

+Matthew Dempster

-Debra Yeatts, Director of Human Resources and Title IX Coordinator
+Director of Institutional Compliance & Title IX

+Title IX Coordinator

 Horner Administration Building

 5400 Ramsey Street

-Fayetteville, NC 28311
+Fayetteville, NC 28311 Telephone: 910.630.7558 Fax: 910.630.7306

-Telephone: 910-630-7385

-Fax: 910-630-7306

-dyeatts@methodist.edu
+mdempster@methodist.edu

 Should the Title IX Coordinator or any Deputy Title IX Coordinator be named as the respondent, the functions of the Title IX Coordinator/Deputy Title IX Coordinator will transfer to another available Coordinator.
-At no point will the Title IX Coordinator or any Deputy Title IX Coordinator be involved in the coordination of a response to a notification and/or formal complaint against him or her except for his or her role as a respondent to a formal complaint.
+At no point will the Title IX Coordinator or any Deputy Title IX Coordinator be involved in the coordination of a response to a notification and/or complaint against him or her except for his or her role as a respondent to a complaint.
 Likewise, no other Title IX official will participate in their official capacity in any Title IX matter if there is a conflict of interest.
 The University reserves the right to resolve all conflicts of interest, perceived or otherwise.
 All Title IX officials must make any conflict known to the Title IX Coordinator/Deputy Title IX Coordinator.